-I came to Taiwan after graduating university, to be with my boyfriend (now husband) who had returned to Taipei after living in Canada for most of his life.
+I came to Taiwan after graduating university, to be with my then-boyfriend.
 To keep my options open, I decided to study Mandarin, so that if things didn’t work out between us, I could at least have this experience of living in Asia for a few months and learning a new language, and just return to Vancouver.
-Seven years later, you can see that things have indeed worked out!
+Several years later, I’m still here, finding new ways to experience and explore Taiwan.

-When my husband and I got married in the fall of 2016, I was excited to have the freedom, as the spouse of a Taiwanese, to do ANY work I wanted, without needing a work permit.
+I eventually got an open work permit, and was excited that now I could do any work I wanted.
 And yet… somehow, inertia held me in.
 That or fear.
 It’s comfortable and easy to stay in the same position.
 To keep the same job.
 To keep major life changes to a minimum.
 It’s a lot of work to break out of routine, out of comfort zones, and to put energy into our dreams.
 Even defining what those dreams might be seemed unrealistic to me.

 The good news is, teaching English in Taiwan earns a higher-than-local-average income.
 I paid off my credit card debt, line of credit, and my student loans!
 There was no way I could have done that so quickly living in Vancouver, while still having freedom to travel.
 I saved up some money, and finally, with the comfort of being financially secure for the first time in my life, I allowed myself to begin to dream.